programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 We'll use Bokeh and Pandas to address some of the following questions:

-- What types and weights of munitions were dropped during WWII?
-What patterns can we initially discern in the use of different types of munitions?
+- What types and weights of munitions were dropped during World War II (WWII)?
+What patterns can we discern in the use of different types of munitions?
-- How did the types and weights of munitions dropped change over the course of the War?
+- How did the types and weights of munitions dropped change over the course of WWII?
 How do these changes correspond to major military events?
 - What targets were munitions dropped on during the war?
 Were particular types of munitions limited to certain theaters of operations or targets?

 ## Other Possible Datasets

-If this dataset doesn't fit your interests or if you'd like more practice after completing this tutorial, here are a few other interesting datasets that you might consider:
+If this dataset doesn't fit your interests or if you'd like more practice after completing this tutorial, here are a few other interesting datasets that you might wish to use with Bokeh and Pandas:

   - [Scottish Witchcraft Trials](https://data.world/history/scottish-witchcraft/): A multi-table set of data on over 4,000 people accused of witchcraft between 1536 and 1736.